adityaprashar01/CaliX/README.md

 ## Status

-Current state: working MVP / hackathon-stage product with a sharper positioning direction around kid fitness, parent trust, and school-led distribution.
+Current state: working MVP / hackathon-stage product with sharp positioning around a gap no one owns — the "how is my child really doing?" dashboard for Indian families, combining gamified fitness with privacy-first emotional visibility, distributed through schools.

 ---

 If you are reviewing this project, the key lens is not “how many features does it have?”
-The key question is:
+The key questions are:

-**Did this product find a real wedge in an ignored user segment, and is the loop strong enough to become a habit?**
+1. **Did this product find a real wedge in an ignored user segment?** — Indian parents with no tool that answers “how is my child really doing?”
+2. **Is the loop strong enough to become a habit?** — Quest → Reward → Progress → Mood → Nudge → Connection → Repeat
+3. **Where does the moat form?** — Mood data network effects, school lock-in, compounding trust

 ## License